Jeyanthi-M/1-bit-Magnitude-Comparator/README.md

 .end
 ```
 ## Conclusion
- Thus,A CMOS based 1-bit Magnitude Comparator circuit has been designed and implemented using Synopsys Custom Design Compiler in 28nm technology and its Output Waveform
+ Thus,A CMOS based 1-bit Magnitude Comparator circuit has been designed and implemented using Synopsys Custom Design Compiler in 28nm technology and its Output Waveforms
  has been verified using Synopsys Primewave.
 ## Author
  Jeyanthi M, BE(Electronics and Communication Engineering), Thiagarajar College of Engineering, Madurai-625051